[2 MIN READ]

 Using a spacer as well as a steroid inhaler in tandem with a rescue inhaler can help.

 Allergists at Swedish can help demonstrate how to use inhalers efficiently and provide other guidance.

 “Darn!
 My inhaler is out and I am going to have to call today, a Sunday, to get a refill…”

-Patients are reaching for their inhalers more often, and sometimes getting into serious respiratory trouble, especially if their medication is running short.
-Inhalers are expensive, too, and so using them optimally is both financially and healthfully important.
+Patients are reaching for their inhalers more often and sometimes getting into serious respiratory trouble, especially if their medication is running short.
+Inhalers are expensive, too, and so using them optimally for both your finances and your health.

 Fortunately, a couple of tricks can really help maximize an asthma spray’s value.

 The second tip is to use a steroid inhaler daily if you need your rescue inhaler more than a few times a week.
-The rescue inhaler will become less effective the more you use it if you don’t directly treat the inflammation of the allergic response in your bronchial tubes with a low dose of cortisone type medication.
-The dose of the latter is small and will not cause harm to the rest of your system if used according to directions, but it will keep your rescue medication most beneficial!
+The rescue inhaler will become less effective the more you use it if you don’t directly treat the inflammation in your bronchial tubes with a low dose of cortisone-type medication.
+The dose of the steroid inhaler is small and will not cause harm to the rest of your system if used according to directions, but it will keep your rescue medication working effectively.

 Find a doctor